-PFPE-prepared EM pumps are suitable for pumping high concentrations of oxygen, but Edwards recommends not using a PFPE-prepared EM pump for the pumping of hazardous materials.
+PFPE-prepared EM pumps are suitable for pumping high concentrations of oxygen, but Edwards recommend that a PFPE-prepared EM pump is not used for the pumping of hazardous materials.

-Operation of a PFPE-prepared EM pump is as specified in Section 4.
+Operation of a PFPE-prepared EM pump is as specified in Section 4, but take note of the warning above.